 Sun damage is a result of UV exposure.
 Unfortunately, we are all suffering from sun damage to a certain degree.
 The visible signs of it are premature aging with skin laxity, rhytids (wrinkles), fine lines, dry scaly patches often referred to as actinic keratosis, moles, brown spots and melasma, and many more.
 Correcting sun damage is not just a cosmetic matter, but also a preventative measure to further medical problems that can lead to skin cancers.

 The best treatment for sun damage is prevention.
-The best prevention is done with conscious use of a sunscreen of at least 30 SPF with inorganic (physical) filters such as zinc oxide and titanium dioxide.
+The best prevention is done with the conscious use of a sunscreen of at least 30 SPF with inorganic (physical) filters such as zinc oxide and titanium dioxide.
 It’s important to use your sunscreen as directed, including re-application every two hours.
 Sunscreen use is especially important post-treatment.
 As for treating the visible signs of sun damage, we have a large selection of options depending on the symptoms each patient exhibits.
 These include:

 – Chemical Peels

-– At home skin care regimes
+– At-home skin care regimes

 – Sunscreen, sunscreen, sunscreen!

 Everyone is a candidate for treating sun damage!
 We all have some form of sun damage or ‘photo-aging’ to our skin.
-Regular treatments will not only help reverse the signs, but also prevent further damage by strengthening the skin.
-Treatment however, at first, does make you more susceptible to further damage which makes sunscreen the best defense.
+Regular treatments will not only help reverse the signs but also prevent further damage by strengthening the skin.
+Treatment, however, at first, does make you more susceptible to further damage which makes sunscreen the best defense.
 We have an amazing sunscreen bar with some great options for you to choose from.
 We encourage patients to have a look at our sunscreen options at their next appointment.

 All our patients start with a thorough consultation.
 During your visit, we will discuss your objectives and concerns.
-Our team of professionals will complete an assessment and make recommendations that support your health and wellbeing.
+Our team of professionals will complete an assessment and make recommendations that support your health and well-being.
 If you are deemed a good candidate, we will be able to book your sun damage treatment.